Vonng/pigsty/app/README.md

 * [Gitea](gitea/) : Self-Hosting Git Services
 * [Wiki](wiki/) : Local Wiki Service
 * [NocoDB](nocodb/) : Open source airtable alternative
-* edge: Graph database based on Postgres
+* [Metabase](metabase/) : Fast analytics with the friendly UX and integrated tooling
 * etc....

 **Docker**

-You can install docker with the `docker.yml` playbook.
+You can install docker with the [`docker.yml`](https://github.com/Vonng/pigsty/blob/master/docker.yml) playbook.
 If you wish to use a mirror, add them to `docker_registry_mirrors`.
 To use another registry:

 ```bash
 docker login quay.io